Relintai/pandemonium_engine/README.md

 Currently the codebase is mostly c++03 with some c++11, and c++14 (std threading) sprinkled in.

-I'm not sure whether it's just me getting old, or maybe it's just timing (I started with Libgdx + java 7, then went to Unity + dotnet mono 2.0).
+I'm not sure whether it's just me getting old, or maybe it's just timing (I started with Libgdx + java 7, then went to Unity + dotnet mono 2.0, then Godot 3.1).
 I like this sipmlicity.
 It makes the codebase a lot easier to work with.
 It also simplifies the tooling required, which could come in handy in the future.